scuzzydude/asimov/asimov.md

 "Well, basically, that no human life is worth a single painting," says Bruce Willis.

 DeNiro shouts, "What is this?
 This fool would paint his grandma in her underwear feeding the ducks if I paid him half a lira.
-What, art isn't worth a single life?
-Come on, gentleman, don't you know how the world works?
+Art isn't worth a single life?
+Come on, gentlemen, don't you know how the world works?
 Your private jets, your yachts, your Beverly Hills mansions, your New York Penthouses, your watches and your five-hundred-dollar haircuts, they're all based on the value of genius."

 Silence for a few seconds.
 In a masterstroke of filmmaking, all the actors drop their roleplaying simultaneously and break the fourth wall.
 Scorsese appears in frame holding a clipboard, and Joe Jonas, who hadn't been in the scene but was waiting off set in case there was a need for a tune, walks on holding his guitar.